 - 1 pinch cinnamon

 - 2 bay leaves

 - 29 ounce 100% pumpkin puree (not pumpkin pie filling)

 - ¾ cup water

-- Melt butter in 6 quart saute pan.
-Saute onions on medium heat until onions are softened, about 5 minutes.
+- Melt butter in a 6-quart saute pan.
+When butter is sizzling add onions and saute on medium heat until onions are soft, about 5 minutes.
 Add garlic and ginger and blend together.
-Saute for 2 minutes.
+Saute for another 2 minutes.

 - Add curry powder, cumin, coriander, cayenne pepper, black pepper and salt.
 Blend and saute for additional 2 minutes.

-- Remove bays leaves.
+- Remove the bay leaves.
 Garnish with a drizzle of crème fraîche and roasted pumpkin seeds.

 - Be sure to use pure pumpkin puree, not pumpkin pie filling, which is sweetened.

 - Can’t find creme fraiche?
 A swirl of sour cream will work as a substitute.